 NYCNVC was founded in 2003 by Thom Bond and Nellie Bright, with the support of Marshall Rosenberg, Larry Wydro and a small group of volunteers.
 It was the combination of Marshall agreeing to come offer trainings in New York and the community's ability to spontaneously organize ourselves that gave birth to NYCNVC as a viable NVC organization.

-We are 30 trainers and staff serving a community of just over 27,000 registered members and an active training participant population of just over 5,000 in over 100 countries (see map above).
+We are 30 trainers and staff serving a community of just over 35,000 registered members and an active training participant population of just over 20,000 in over 110 countries (see map above).
 Our offerings are currently available in Arabic, English, German and Spanish languages.
-French, Hebrew, Spanish, Russian, Polish and Italian language projects are in process, with completion expected by Summer of 2018.
+French, Russian, Polish and Italian language projects are in process, with completion expected by Summer of 2020.

 Our Shared Values